CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/sftp_public_key_auth.md

     This command copies only the SSH public key from the `~/.ssh/id_rsa.pub` file to `/iplant/home/<username>/.ssh/authorized_keys` in the Data Store.

-## :material-cog-outline: Advanced Configuration to Control Public-key Access
+## :material-account-key-outline: Advanced Configuration to Control Public-key Access

 For advanced usage, you can control public-key access by manually editing the `/iplant/home/<username>/.ssh/authorized_keys` file in the Data Store.
 This process involves downloading the file, making changes, and then uploading it back.
 Here's how to do it: